bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/validator/mev/validator-integration.md

    being broadcast too late and subsequently discarded during network congestion.

-It is suggested that to purchase a domain that is related to the moniker name of the validator.
+It is suggested to purchase a domain that is related to the moniker name of the validator.
 The builders will send requests through this domain.
 A BSC account should be created in advance as the payment account.
 No BNB is required in that account if **BidFeeCeil** is zero,